From the ground up

 Outcomes

-- Map city-wide cancer care stakeholders
+- City-wide cancer care stakeholders mapped and engaged

-- Establish City Executive Committee
+- City Executive Committee established

-- Establish City Technical Committee
+- City Technical Committee established

 Goal